cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 Box2D originally had three rigid body types: **Static**, **Dynamic**, **Kinematic**.
 In Cocos Creator, one more type has been added: **Animated**.

 Animated is derived from the Kinematic type.
-Generally, when modifying **Rotation** or **Position** properties of rigid body types, the properties are set directly, while Animated will calculate the required velocity based on the current rotation or displacement property and the target rotation or displacement property, and assign it to the corresponding movement or rotation velocity.
+Generally, when modifying **Rotation** or **Position** properties of rigid body types, the properties are set directly, while Animated will calculate the required velocity based on the current rotation or translation property and the target rotation or translation property, and assign it to the corresponding movement or rotation velocity.

 The main reason for adding the Animated type is to prevent strange phenomena that may occur when animating rigid bodies, such as penetration.